Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 Most of them are expressions being used in ES6. (e.g. arrow function and let / const etc) Fixed them by putting `/*jshint esversion: 6 */` on `main.js` as suggested.
 There are 2 that semicolon is missing so solve the issues by putting semicolon on them.
 My understanding is not to use semicolon for curly braces, however, it is required for statements according to the [Stack Overflow](https://stackoverflow.com/questions/2717949/when-should-i-use-a-semicolon-after-curly-braces) post

 * **6 Undefined Variables**<br>
-These are $, Anime, transferData, lat, lng and google. $ is jQuery symbol so it can be ignored.
-Anime TBC with mentor, transferData, lat and lng are solved by creating a global variable for them.
-Google TBC with mentor
+These are *$*, *Anime*, *transferData*, *lat*, *lng* and *google*. *$* is jQuery symbol so it can be ignored. *transferData*, *lat* and *lng* are solved by creating a global variable for them. *Anime* and *Google* are declared in their CDN.

 * **1 Unused Variable**<br>
-This is something to do with google maps.
-TBC with my mentor
+*new google.maps.Marker* is declared as *marker* but it does not need to be, so solve the issue by removing *let marker*.
+There is a new unused variable on JSHint since the first test.
+It is *initMap* that is actually used on Google Maps API script.

 **- Conclusion -**<br>
-To be updated
+No errors or undefined, unused variables so JavaScript code complies with coding rules by JSHint

 **--- Functions ---**<br>
 When the core JavaScript code is completed, test for some functions are carried out by using [Jasmine](https://jasmine.github.io/) which is a framework for testing JavaScript code to see if they are properly functioned.